yvolko/Bioinformatics-Tools-Repository/README.md

 # Bioinformatics-Tools-Repository
-Collection of bioinformatic tools to work with fastq sequences, DNA and RNA sequences and protein sequences.
+Collection of bioinformatic tools to work with fastq format, DNA and RNA sequences and protein sequences.
 # Working with DNA and RNA sequences

 This tool helps to get reverse, complement, reverse-complement and transcribed sequences.
 As well as define if sequense is DNA or is RNA.